cityssm/itWorkshops/2018-01-excel/speakingNotes.md

 - Navigator window > Table 0
 - Load.

-Delete "A" row.
+In the worksheet, delete "A" row.

 Refresh.
 -	Notice that "A" row comes back.
-Need to clean up in another way.
+We need to clean up in another way.

 Note the "Workbook Queries" sidebar.
 - Rename "Table 0" to "CollectionCalendar".